MP 25x8x5 / N38 - neodymium magnet

 bulk discounts:

-Call us tel: +48 22 499 98 98 or write through contact form on our website.
-You can check the lifting capacity and the appearance of magnet in our force calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or get in touch through contact form on the contact page.
+You can check the strength as well as the appearance of neodymium magnets in our magnetic mass calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.